SilentCircle/silent-phone-android/README.md

 #### Specific Recommendations

 Using the following components, we have built the product in a virtual machine, on bare iron, and on a laptop that also serves as a personal machine.
-Other successful configurations are certainly possible, but this is the one we tested with.
+Other successful configurations are certainly possible, this is the one we tested with.

-- minimum system configuration: 512 Mb memory, 20 GB disk
+- minimum system configuration: 1,536 Mb memory, 20 GB disk

 - debian-7.0.0-amd64-DVD-1.iso

   In response to "`software selection`" all you need is